Roof Inspection in Rockwood, TN | Jeff Woods Construction & Roofing

 Do I need to be home during the inspection?

-It is helpful if someone is available to share interior observations — ceiling stains, attic moisture, or unusual sounds during rain — as this helps us focus our evaluation.
+It is helpful if someone is available to share interior observations — ceiling stains, attic moisture, or unusual sounds during rain.
+This helps us focus the evaluation more precisely.
 But it is not always required.

 What happens after the inspection?

-You receive a written summary with photos of any identified concerns and clear, honest recommendations.
-If repairs are needed, we provide a transparent quote.
-If your roof is performing well, we will tell you that directly.
+You receive a written summary with photos of any identified concerns and clear honest recommendations.
+If repairs are needed we provide a transparent quote.
+If your roof is performing well we will tell you that directly — no sales pressure.

 Can you inspect a roof installed by another contractor?